 A disclosure must be made in accordance with the provisions of the PID Act.
 In summary:

-- Disclosure can be made in person, by phone, or in writing; including email.
+- disclosures can be made in person, by phone, or in writing; including email.

 How will disclosures be managed?

 Disclosures, including any investigation, will be handled by DHA's Authorised Officers in accordance with the requirements of the PID Act.

 What support will I receive?